OfficeDev/Office-Samples/Excel-Add-in-Custom-Function-Using-WebWorker/README.md

 or [purchase a Microsoft 365 plan]( https://www.microsoft.com/en-us/microsoft-365/buy/compare-all-microsoft-365-products).

 ### Run and debug the add-in
-1. Open Teams Toolkit
+1. Open Office Add-in Debugger
 <br>![](./assets/toolkit_development.png)
 2. Click `Check and Install Dependencies`
 3. Launch and debug
     * **For Office on Windows/macOS**, click `Preview Your Office Add-in(F5)` button on tree view and select a launch config.
 A Word/Excel/PowerPoint app will launch with add-in sample side-loaded. **Note:** Debugging on macOS is not supported yet.
-    * To debug in Desktop (Edge Legacy), make sure you have installed [Legacy Office Add-in Debugger](vscode:extension/msoffice.microsoft-office-add-in-debugger).
-For more details, go to [Debug Edge Legacy Webview](https://learn.microsoft.com/office/dev/add-ins/testing/debug-with-vs-extension)
+    * To debug in Desktop (Edge Legacy), go to [Debug Edge Legacy Webview](https://learn.microsoft.com/office/dev/add-ins/testing/debug-add-ins-using-devtools-edge-legacy)
     * **For Office on the web**: [Sideload Office Add-ins to Office on the web](https://learn.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing)
 4. Click `Stop Previewing Your Office Add-in` to stop debugging.